lienebriede/jurtaka/README.md

 **Reason:** Both the 'like' and 'comment' forms were submitting to the same post_detail URL.
 This caused confusion because the server expected data from both forms simultaneously, and this lead to the error.

 **Fix:** This was fixed by adding a separate 'like_post' URL for handling likes.
 A hidden input field was added to the form, which now captures the current URL, allowing the server to redirect users back to the original post detail page after processing the like action.
 This separation of handling likes and comments prevents conflicts between the submissions.

+7. Image Upload Failure

+When adding a post, users were unable to upload images.

+**Reason:**  Absence of the Pillow library, which is necessary for handling image files in Django.
+Additionally, the storage backend for Cloudinary was not properly configured in the Django settings.

+**Fix:** Installed the Pillow library: `pip install Pillow==8.2.0` and add necessary dependencies to the settings file:
+- Defined `MEDIA_URL = '/media/'`.
+- Configured `DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'`.

 # 8. Deployment